seadadevo/seadadevo/README.md

 ## 🎯 Goals

-- Become an expert in front-end development
+- Become an expert in full-stack development
-- Build innovative and impactful web applications
+- Build scalable and user-friendly web applications
 - Contribute to open-source projects

 ---